9 Different Types of Hawks in Arkansas

 Photo by Martin Adams

-In our blog post, we’ll look at the different types of hawks in Arkansas and discuss the features that make them stand out.
+In our blog post, we’ll look at Arkansas’s different types of hawks and discuss the features that make them stand out.

 From red-shouldered hawks to Cooper’s hawks, you’ll be able to learn about the different species and where you can find them.

-So keep reading to learn more about the amazing types of hawks in Arkansas!
+So, keep reading to learn more about Arkansas’s amazing types of hawks!

 1. Northern Harrier

-The Northern Harrier is starting our list of types of hawks in Arkansas.
-It is a medium-sized hawk found in Arkansas.
-It is unique from other hawks because its owl-like facial disk and wings are held in a V shape.
+The Northern Harrier is the first hawk on our list of types in Arkansas.
+It is a medium-sized hawk unique from other hawks because its facial disk is owl-like, and its wings are held in a V shape.

 This hawk species is sometimes called the ‘Marsh Hawk’ due to its preference for wetland habitats, where it can catch and eat small mammals, such as rodents, rabbits, and frogs.
 The Northern Harrier is easy to spot when flying, as its white underside contrasts with its dark gray and brown upper parts.
 During the winter, the Northern Harrier can also be seen gathering in large flocks with other raptors.

-The adult types of hawks in Arkansas males and females of this species look different, with the male having a grayish head and upper body and the female having a brown coloration on its upper parts.
-Additionally, both sexes have yellow eyes and legs, though the male has yellow-orange on its legs while the female has yellow legs.
+The adult types of hawks in Arkansas, males and females of this species, look different.
+The male has a grayish head and upper body and the female has a brown coloration on its upper parts.
+Additionally, both sexes have yellow eyes and legs, though the male has yellow-orange legs while the female has yellow legs.
 Regarding breeding season, the female will construct an open nest with grasses and twigs in dense vegetation near water.

-Overall, the Northern Harrier is an impressive hawk and can easily be identified due to its unique characteristics.
-It makes for a beautiful sight as it soars over wetland habitats looking for prey to eat.
+Overall, the northern harrier is an impressive hawk that can easily be identified due to its unique characteristics.
+It is a beautiful sight as it soars over wetland habitats, looking for prey to eat.
 With their distinct plumage, these types of hawks in Arkansas can make for a wonderful sighting on birding trips.

 2. Swainson’s Hawk